bloominghowl/AirBnB_clone-v2/web_flask/README.md

 **Python** **Back-end** **Webserver** **Flask**
-Web Framework is a software framework designed to support the development of web applications including web services, web resources and web APIs
+Web Framework is a software framework designed to support the development of web applications, including web services, web resources and web APIs

 ## Files